Shot

 Sound muffles as character (and camera) are submerged in water

-Makes you feel like you are there and experiencing the same things the character is
+Makes you feel like you are there and experiencing the same things

 5